All Episodes

 And he knows people in that business.

-And he had to tell them what it was, because they were all prisoners to what they had seen reported in the pop culture media about this.
+And he had to tell them what it was because they were all prisoners to what they had seen reported in the pop culture media about this.

-Something's gonna have to happen.
+Something's going to have to happen.

 These people elected Barack Obama.